tonyjly/tonyjly/README.md

 **I'm currently a Software Engineer based in Seattle.**

-I'm also a former Pharmacist and cycling enthusiast.
+I'm also a pharmacist and cycling enthusiast.

 - 🏢 I'm currently looking for work as a software engineer
 - 🌱 I'm learning about and studying: **Open Source, React, Containerization**